by Professor Tony Attwood, Clinical Psychologist

 The next guideline is not to ask about the cause of the distress.
 The person who has autism is experiencing intense emotions and needs to move through and beyond those emotions, not return to the original cause of the distress, and re-live those feelings, which will only add to the depth and duration of despair.
 In addition, during a meltdown, the person with an ASD will have great difficulty articulating their feelings or providing a coherent and sequential explanation.
 This further frustration will only add to, and prolong, the distress.

 It is also wise to focus primarily on restoring emotional control; reference to consequences will only increase the level of distress.
 If considering affection as an emotion repair mechanism, such as a hug, it is important to ask the person if he or she would feel better if they had a hug, before encroaching on their personal space.
 It is important to acknowledge and validate the depth of distress and explain that the intense feelings will eventually pass.
-Sometime access to the special interest can act as an effective thought blocker or ‘off switch’, facilitating the return of self-control.
+Sometimes access to a special interest can act as an effective thought blocker or ‘off switch’, facilitating the return of self-control.